compas-dev/compas/docs/tutorial/datastructures/mesh.rst

 n-sided polygon.
 The ordering of the vertices determines the direction of its normal.

-Check the docs for detailed information about the mesh and the available
+Check out the docs for detailed information about the mesh and the available
 functionality: :class:`compas.datastructures.Mesh`.